-Promoting yourself with a well-executed book launch party
+Read on for tips on promoting yourself with a well-executed book launch party.

 If you’re self-publishing or releasing a book through a small press, being pampered isn’t usually part of the equation; you’ll have to take the lead on planning your own launch party.

 But don’t get fever chills; it’s not all that different from throwing a Super Bowl party, only YOU are the main attraction and hopefully overly-enthusiastic fans won’t be screaming at you if you drop a word or don’t enunciate clearly during your reading.

 Why should you plan a book launch party?